-- A N42 01.697 W70 57.855 - 0.0 Start at power substation driveway on Spring St (P=3-4) Go northeast on Spring St toward jct with Rte 18. - 0.4 At traffic light bear left slightly to safe crossing of Rte 18.
-Use pedestrian walk
+A N42 01.697 W70 57.855

+- 0.0 Start at power substation driveway on Spring St (P=3-4) Go northeast on Spring St toward jct with Rte 18. - 0.4 At traffic light bear left slightly to safe crossing of Rte 18.
+Use pedestrian walk button.
-- button.
 Cross to island and small park with bench and sundial.
 (Or from traffic light go right onto Rte 18, past a Cumberland Farms, to a cross walk.
 Cross Rte 18, then left along Rte 18 to the same traffic light).
-Go southeast on Central St sidewalk. - 0.7 At town common, with High School on the right, bear right onto Plymouth St. using sidewalk on west side.
-Cross Plymouth St using crosswalk 0.35 mile from common, just before the Satucket River and jet with Rt 106. - B N42 01.297 W70 57.017 - 1.3 Immediately after Plymouth St crosses the Satucket River turn left onto Bennett Lane.
-Trail enters Satucket River Conservation Area beside the parking area at end of Bennett Lane (P=4, do not block private driveway at the far right corner).
-BCT more or less follows the river for about 0.5 mile.
-There are many other trails in this area including the "express route" (an old cart path, probably the original Plymouth St), which leaves Bennett Lane parking area right of the BCT.
-Benches at intervals offer views of the river. - BCT goes left to brook crossing.
-Trail to right shortly before brook crossing is the other end of the "express route." - 1.8 Immediately after brook crossing see sign for Phillips Wildlife Area (oldest town conservation property acquired as a gift).
-Go straight about 1/8 mile.
+Go southeast on Central St sidewalk.

+0.7 At town common, with High School on the right, bear right onto Plymouth St. using sidewalk on west side.
+Cross Plymouth St using crosswalk 0.35 mile from common, just before the Satucket River and jct with Rt 106.

+B N42 01.297 W70 57.017

+- 1.3 Immediately after Plymouth St crosses the Satucket River turn left onto Bennett Lane.
+Trail enters Satucket River Conservation Area beside the parking area at end of Bennett Lane.
+Proceed to the west along the river frontage.
+(P=4, do not block private driveway at the far right corner).
+The BCT Winsor Trail more or less follows the river for about 0.5 mile.
+There are many other cross trails in this area.
+Benches set at intervals offer views of the river.
+The trail to left shortly before brook crossing is the other end of the "express route."
+BCT goes left after the brook crossing. - 1.8 The continuing woodland trail emerges at a chain link fence opening adjacent to a (white house) private residence.
+After passing through follow along the fence to the right and come to a drainage swale where you climb the banking to access the circle at Susan's Place.
+The "express route" (is an old cart path, or the probably the continuation of
-Bear left in pine grove (detour right for good view of an active cranberry bog).

-Shortly bear right onto a smaller tr
+Bennett Lane), which leaves Bennett Lane parking area to the right of the BCT.
+This cart path can be taken the full distance to Susan Lane following along a fenced area containing cranberry bogs and arriving to the rear of a house facing the circle at Susan's Place.
+Susan's Place Leads to Rolling Ridge Dr. which leads to Bridge St.

-- Go thru opening in a chain link fence to a right turn toward Susan Place road.
-Go uphill to exit east at the guard rail. - 2.2 Exit Satucket River Conservation Area onto Susan Place cul-de-sac at #15 Susan Place.
+2.2 Exit Satucket River Conservation Area onto Susan Place cul-de-sac at #15 Susan Place.
 There are no blazes, but a kiosk is planned.

-Walk along Susan Place to ict with Rolling - Walk along Susan Place to jct with Rolling Hills Dr - 2.3 Right onto Rolling Hills Dr. This road is a loop where Rolling Hills Dr goes left; continue straight to Bridge St. - C N42 01.131 W70 55.913 - 2.7 Left onto Bridge St. Frank Johnson Memorial Park is east of bridge, parking for fishing only. - D N42 01.623 W70 55.913 - 3.3 Bridge St. and Crescent St. Right on Crescent St., cross Washington St (CAUTION: busy road), and continue to the access road for Water Supply Station #2.
-Access road is on the right, one house after Deer Run Dr. - E N42 01.784 W70 54.619 - 4.8 Turn right onto Water Supply Station #2 access road (P=6 on left).
+Walk along Susan Place to jct with Rolling Hills Dr

+2.3 Right onto Rolling Hills Dr. This road is a loop where Rolling Hills Dr goes left; continue straight to Bridge St.

+C N42 01.131 W70 55.913

+2.7 Left onto Bridge St. Frank Johnson Memorial Park is east of bridge, parking for fishing only.

+D N42 01.623 W70 55.913

+3.3 Bridge St. and Crescent St. Right on Crescent St., cross Washington St (CAUTION: busy road), and continue to the access road for Water Supply Station #2.
+Access road is on the right, one house after Deer Run Dr.

+E N42 01.784 W70 54.619

+4.8 Turn right onto Water Supply Station #2 access road (P=6 on left).
 A water filtration plant is on the right.
 Bear right on dirt track and soon swing left crossing under power lines.
-Just past tower, enter woods to the east. - 5.2 Follow a graveled wooded trail to an extensive boardwalk crossing Poor Meadow Brook and wetlands.
+Just past tower, enter woods to the east.

+5.2 Follow a graveled wooded trail to an extensive boardwalk crossing Poor Meadow Brook and wetlands.
-- F N42 01.666 W70 54.011 - 5.4 Trail crosses East Bridgewater/Hanson town line

-Hanson: BCT through Hanson is marked with standard white dollar bill-sized blazes oriented vertically on trees and poles.
-The BCT logo is used where the trail crosses a road and as a confidence marker.